mendix/docs/content/en/docs/refguide/runtime/mendix-client/_index.md

 * The Dojo client has the following resources:
     * mxui.js – the main Mendix Client code.
     * page definitions – xml page definitions which tell the Mendix Client what the pages for this app look like.
-* The React client has the following resources:
+* The React Client has the following resources:
     * index.js and commons.js – the main Mendix Client code.
     * Exported JavaScript files from Studio Pro containing the React components for pages and layouts.